Bolivia TV: Military governments (1969–1979)

+Test phase

+Programmed test transmissiones were made throughout July, including the July 16, 1969 celebrations.

+With high expectations, ENTBOL aired the audiovisual archive of the Apollo 11 moon landing, running 49 minutes, and shown at 8pm on July 24.
+From the Supreme Government, it solicited the importing companies of television sets to install such sets at Plaza Murillo, Paseo del Prado and other areas of La Paz to see mankind's achievement on television.

+The president initially authorized the launch of Televisión Boliviana for August 4.
+However, the launch was delayed until the end of the month.

+On air

-Televisión Boliviana was founded on August 30, 1969, at 7:46pm, during the constitutional government of President Luis Adolfo Siles Salinas, being an unfinished project of the last stage of the deceased president René Barrientos Ortuño The first face seen on the station was that of Tito Landa.
+Televisión Boliviana was launched on August 30, 1969, at 7:46pm, during the constitutional government of President Luis Adolfo Siles Salinas, being an unfinished project of the last stage of the deceased president René Barrientos Ortuño The first face seen on the station was that of Tito Landa.
 International news came from DPA newswires, where the news arrived on a three-day delay.

 Initially, the coverage area was limited to La Paz, from a studio located in El Alto, with the signal reaching the capital and the mining centers.
 In 1971–1972, the coverage expanded to cover other departments, by means of relay stations.
 The signal was satisfactorily received in a few areas of La Paz, in other cities less so, in a precarious manner.

 Juan Fernando Landa, better known as Tito Landa, was its first presenter, being on the network from opening night.

 Ovando Candia's government signed Supreme Decree 9352 on August 20, 1970, giving the company to the Ministry of Information and a three-member board.
 Later that year, Supreme Decree 9914 granted French company LGT the supply of relay equipment to mining districts, from Luribay in La Paz to Colquiri, as well as equipment and technical material for a Motorola communication system.
 The choice of a French company followed on from the bankruptcy of INELEC in 1970.
-Until then, only the central station in La Paz was finished at the cost of US$1.415.138,70.
+Until then, only the central station in La Paz was finished at the cost of US$1,415,138.70.